segmentio/segment-docs/src/connections/destinations/catalog/tag-injector/index.md

 ### Script injection location and ordering

-The Tag Injector will always inject the configured tags as `<script>` elements inserted into the document’s `<head>`.
+The Tag Injector will always inject the configured tags as `<script>` elements inserted into the document's `<head>`.
 These `<script>` elements will be inserted in the order they are defined in the Tag Injector settings.